This document describes the commands that Klipper supports. These are commands that one may enter into the OctoPrint terminal tab.

 The following command is available when “neopixel” or “dotstar” config sections are enabled:

 must be between 0.0 and 1.0.
+The WHITE option is only valid on RGBW LEDs.
 If multiple LED chips are daisy-chained then one may specify INDEX to alter the color of just the given chip (1 for the first chip, 2 for the second, etc.).
 If INDEX is not provided then all LEDs in the daisy-chain will be set to the provided color.
 If TRANSMIT=0 is specified then the color change will only be made on the next SET_LED command that does not specify TRANSMIT=0; this may be useful in combination with the INDEX parameter to batch multiple updates in a daisy-chain.

 The following commands are available when a “servo” config section is enabled: